nazmul34/StackEdit/new/CodeForces - 834D.md

 ## Problem Idea:

  1. I use divide and conquer for the solution.
- 2. For cost calculation I just use sqrt-root decomposition way of
+ 2. For cost calculation I just use sqrt-root decomposition way of left and right sifting.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTQzODEzODQyNCwtMTEyMzQ1NjU1Nl19
+eyJoaXN0b3J5IjpbNjY3NjcwMDUwLC0xMTIzNDU2NTU2XX0=
 -->